psikoo/tamagotchiAPI/README.md

 ### GET:
 - /getTamagotchi > returns a json containing the tamagotchi's information.
-- /play > increases the tamagotchi's hapiness and reduces it's energy.
+- /play > increases the tamagotchi's happiness and reduces it's energy.
 - /feed > increases the tamagotchi's food (hunger) and increases it's energy.
 - /rest > increases the tamagotchi's energy and reduces it's food (hunger).